 - Joe Clease

-Joe completed a Masters degree in Economics at Leeds University in 2000.
-He has since spent fifteen years as a policy analyst and has worked at all levels of government (local, regional and national), encompassing local economic development, skills and social exclusion policy.
+Joe completed a Masters degree in Economics at the University of Leeds in 2000.
+Since then he has worked as a policy analyst and at all levels of government (local, regional and national), encompassing local economic development, skills and social exclusion policy.

 In 2009, Joe joined the Department for Work and Pensions as a Principal Economist, initially focusing on policy for disadvantaged areas.
 Joe moved into pensions policy in 2012 and led the production of the impact assessments for the new State Pension and increases to the State Pension age.